gvwilson/thirdbit/src/fiction/iffy/index.md

 "What!?
 No!
 Absolutely not!"
 Aunt Naggie exploded, pulling Iffy toward her protectively.
 "I know th' law!
-She ain't sixteen!
-You can't just take her cuz you want to!"
+You can't take her 'til she's sixteen!"

-"I'm afraid we can,"
-Doctor Johel said calmly.
-"Please don't make it difficult."
+"We can do whatever is necessary when there is evidence of contamination or collaboration," Doctor Johel said implacably.
+"We know Miz Kwan has been in direct communication with the machines.
+It doesn't matter if she initiated it or not.
+She is a threat,
+and inducting her is the safest way to contain that threat."

 Iffy stared at her,
 then at Wales,